Using Chiropractors For Back Pain - Are They All They're Cracked Up To Be?

 So I hope you now have a better understanding of what chiropractic treatment consists of after reading through this article.

-By manipulating the spine and adjusting any structural problems chiropractors claim they can improve your health as this will calm your nervous system.
+As by manipulating the spine and adjusting any structural problems chiropractors claim they can improve your health as this will calm your nervous system.

 And for some people this can be a great help for relieving their back pain.

-However chiropractic treatment remains a controversial topic due to the lack of scientific evidence supporting it.
+However, chiropractic treatment remains a controversial topic due to the lack of scientific evidence supporting it.

 Resources used in researching this article: